TrajectoryFormer: 3D Object Tracking Transformer with Predictive Trajectory Hypotheses: Experiments

 \subsection{Ablation Studies}

-To verify the effectiveness of each component in TrajectoryFormer, We conduct comprehensive ablation studies.
-Unless otherwise mentioned, all ablation experiments of TrajectoryFormer are trained on the vehicle category by taking the detection results of CenterPoint as input to save the training cost.
+To verify the effectiveness of each component in TrajectoryFormer, We conduct comprehensive ablation studies on the Waymo benchmark.
+Unless otherwise mentioned, all ablation experiments of TrajectoryFormer are trained on the vehicle category by taking the detection results of CenterPoint with 3 epoch.
 We take MOTA (LEVEL 2) as the default metric for comparison.

 \textbf{Effects of the multiple hypotheses.} Table~\ref{tab:num_hypo} investigates the impact of different number of hypotheses for each tracked object.
-Firstly, without predicted boxes, TrajectoryFormer's association performance degrades to the same level as Centerpoint baseline, which employs center distance and a greedy algorithm to perform trajectory-box association for each trajectory.
+Firstly, without predicted boxes, TrajectoryFormer's association performance degrades to the same level as CenterPoint baseline, which employs center distance and a greedy algorithm to perform trajectory-box association for each trajectory.
 In this scenario, compared to baseline, the refinement of detection box results in a 1.2$\%$ performance gain.
 For the single prediction box setting, we set $T_f = 1$.
 In other words, the motion prediction network only predicts the future box of the tracked object in the next single-frame.
 The incorporation of even a single prediction boxes allows the network to transfer past information of tracked objects to the current frame, resulting in a significant 3.5$\%$ performance improvement.
 When employing multiple temporal prediction boxes (\emph{e.g.}, 5), a slight performance improvement of 0.3$\%$ is observed compared to the single-frame prediction box setting.
 Utilizing the prediction from trajectory embedding at different history moments can provide more diverse candidate boxes, which brings a slight improvement.
 However, the use of more prediction boxes (\emph{i.e.}, 10) does not provide any additional performance improvements and instead increases computational overhead.

-\textbf{Effects of the Global-local interaction.} We adopt different designs to investigate the effectiveness of our proposed global-local interaction module in Table~\ref{tab:global-local}.
-In the absence of interaction module, the network cannot incorporate global context information to model relationship among different hypotheses, leading to a 2.2$\%$ decrease in performance.
-In contrast, introducing the self-attention mechanism to enable global interaction among all hypotheses results in a substantial performance improvement of 1.9$\%$.
-Additionally, the incorporation of local interaction of each tracked object, yields an additional gain of 0.3$\%$ in terms of MOTA.

 \textbf{Effects of length of point cloud frames.} Table~\ref{tab:num_point_frame} displays the performances of using different numbers of point cloud frames.
 It should be noted that, in contrast to SpOT~\cite{stearns2022spot}, which maintains a point cloud sequence with the same length as the trajectory bounding box, we only crop the concatenated multi-frame points of hypothesis boxes at the current time to reduce computation overhead. we scrutinize the effect of different numbers of point cloud frames in appearance feature encoding by keeping the number of randomly sampled point clouds constant.
 For the vehicle class, the point cloud appearance information of 1, 3, or 5 frames yields comparable performance.
 Conversely, for the pedestrian class, the utilization of 5-frame point cloud information outperforms single-frame and 3-frame point clouds by $1.2\%$ and $0.2\%$, respectively.
 We attribute this to the fact that the pedestrian class has sparser raw LiDAR points in comparison to vehicles.
 Thus, the concatenated multi-frame points can provide more complete appearance information, which is advantageous for the network to differentiate between various candidate hypotheses.